shazlanamirul8/superstore_excel/README.md

 # Global Superstore Dataset
 To analyze global sales, profit, and customer trends to uncover key insights that can improve business decision-making across regions and product categories.

+Note:
+The original Excel file was not included due to file corruption that occurred when saving, which caused the loss of embedded visuals (charts and slicers).
+To maintain the dashboard’s intended design and clarity, only high-quality screenshots and project documentation are shared here.

 # Data Cleaning
 Typical steps for formal data cleaning in Excel include:
 - Remove duplicates